tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 You ask the model something like "add Export to CSV to the dashboard".
-You can send immediately, or refine your statement in full before sending.
+You can send immediately, or refine your statement in full (which dashboard, what it the time limit[^banks]) before sending.
 You may be dictating through a speech-to-text tool like Wispr Flow, or macOS dictation.[^voice] Whatever you type, delete, or rephrase before sending is invisible to the model.
 The model only sees the final message when you hit send, and starts working from there.

 *What it should be.*
-The model reads your message as you type or speak it.
-It starts researching the dashboard code, the CSV utility, and the permissions model before you finish your sentence.
+You ask the model something like "add Export to CSV to the dashboard".
+When you complete the first phrase, the agent starts to research your code.
+As you modify and elaborate more, it steers the research realtime.
-By the time you hit send, the model is already in flight, and your final phrasing steers research that is already underway.
+By the time you complete your multi-sentence request, the model has already made significant progress in the reasearch.
+The agent can already ask sensible follow-up questions for your request.

+[^banks]: For some reason all the banks that I use makes it difficult for me to export all my transcation history at once.

 [^voice]: Coding tools should ship with dictation (the human's voice in) and text-to-speech (the model's voice out) built in.
     Today they do not.